Chymyst/chymyst-core/docs/joinrun.md

 ```

-Another case when `BlockingIdle` might be useful is when a reaction contains a complicated condition that will block the join decision thread.
+Another case when `BlockingIdle` might be useful is when a reaction contains a complicated condition that will block the RS decision thread.
 In that case, `BlockingIdle` should be used, together with a `SmartPool` for join decisions.

 Example: